elParaguayo/qtile-extras/docs/index.rst

 ``qtile-extras`` is a collection of mods made by elParaguayo for Qtile.

-These are mods that I've made but which, for various reasons, may not end up in the main qtile codebase.
+These are mods that I've made but which, for various reasons, may not end up in the main Qtile codebase.

 They're designed for me but I've shared them in case they're of interest to anyone else.